amgottlieb/OSIRIS_Imaging_DRP/README.md

     MasterBias.fits
     MasterFlatSloan_g.fits (and other filters)
     MasterBPMSloan_g.fits (and other filters)
-    original files split into ccd1 and ccd2 final images combined by filter split into ccd1 and ccd2 for both the target and standard star: objname_OSIRIS_filter_final_ccd1.fits and objname_OSIRIS_filter_final_ccd2.fits
+    final images combined by filter split into ccd1 and ccd2 for both the target and standard star: objname_OSIRIS_filter_final_ccd1.fits and objname_OSIRIS_filter_final_ccd2.fits
         Standard_Star_OSIRIS_filter_final_ccd1.fits and Standard_Star_OSIRIS_filter_final_ccd2.fits
+    folder containing diagnostic files:
+        original images split into ccd1 and ccd2 for both the target and standard star CRmask images split into ccd1 and ccd2 for both the target and standard star skymap images split into ccd1 and ccd2 for both the target and standard star